sphw/SPHWNetworking/README.md

 ## SPHWNetworking
 SWNetworking is an easy to use Swift HTTP client built with CocoaAsyncSockets.
 It is in the alpha stages and as such the API is going to change.
+It was built for [Intercept][1] and RESTer

 ### Install
 ---